VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} increased maturity of quadruped robotics has been demonstrated in initial industrial deployments, as well as impressive results achieved by academic research.
-State estimation plays a key role in field deployment of legged machines: without an accurate estimate of its location and velocity, the robot cannot build up a useful representation of its environment or plan and execute trajectories to reach planned goal positions.
+State estimation plays a key role in field deployment of legged machines: Without an accurate estimate of its location and velocity, the robot cannot build up a useful representation of its environment, or plan and execute trajectories to reach desired goal positions.

-Most legged robots are equipped with a high frequency (\SI{>250}{\hertz}) proprioceptive state estimator for control and local mapping purposes.
-These are typically implemented as nonlinear filters fusing high frequency signals such as kinematics and IMU \cite{Bloesch2013}.
+Most legged robots are equipped with a high-frequency (\SI{>250}{\hertz}) proprioceptive state estimator for control and local mapping purposes.
+These are typically implemented as nonlinear filters fusing high-frequency signals, such as kinematics and inertial measurement unit (IMU) \cite{Bloesch2013} \cite{Bloesch2017tsif} \cite{hartleyIJRR}.
 In ideal conditions (\ie high friction, rigid terrain, slow speeds), these estimators have a limited (yet unavoidable) drift that is acceptable for local mapping and control.

-However, deformable terrain, leg flexibility and foot slippage can degrade estimation performance up to the point where local terrain reconstruction is unusable and multi-step trajectories cannot be executed, even over short ranges.
-This problem is more evident when a robot is moving dynamically, which can be the limiting factor when crossing rough terrain.
+However, deformable terrain, leg flexibility, and foot slippage can degrade estimation performance up to the point where local terrain reconstruction is unusable and multistep trajectories cannot be executed, even over short ranges.
+This problem is more evident when a robot is moving dynamically and can be the limiting factor when crossing rough terrain.
+This estimate is also affected by modeling errors, such as inaccurate leg lengths or nonzero contact point size.

-Recent works have attempted to improve kinematic-inertial estimation accuracy by detecting unstable contacts and reducing their influence on the overall estimation \cite{Camurri2017,Jenelten2019}.
-Alternatively, other approaches have incorporated additional exteroceptive sensing into the estimator to help reduce the pose error.
+Recent works have attempted to improve kinematic-inertial estimation accuracy by reducing the convergence time using invariant observer design \cite{hartleyIJRR} or by detecting unstable contacts and reducing their influence on the overall estimation \cite{Camurri2017,Jenelten2019,jemin2021}.

+Other approaches have incorporated additional exteroceptive sensing into the estimator to help reduce the pose error.
 These included either tightly coupled methods fusing camera, IMU, and kinematics \cite{Hartley2018b} or loosely coupled methods combining lidar in addition to the other sensors \cite{Camurri2020, Khattak2020}.
-Furthermore, these approaches model the contact locations as being fixed and affected only by Gaussian noise.
-Both assumptions are broken when there is nonrigid terrain, kinematic chain flexibility, or foot slippage.
+These approaches model the contact locations as being fixed and affected only by Gaussian noise.
+Both assumptions are broken when there is nonrigid terrain, kinematic chain flexibility, or mild but repeated foot slippage.
+When these occur, fusion with exteroceptive sensors becomes nontrivial.